Dense Prediction with Attentive Feature Aggregation: Acknowledgment

-In this appendix, we provide additional additional results on boundary detection benchmarks, ablation study on post-processing effects on semantic segmentation, training settings and more qualitative results of the attention maps and output predictions.
+This appendix provides additional results on boundary detection benchmarks, ablation study on post-processing effects on semantic segmentation, training settings and more qualitative results of the attention maps and output predictions.